List of compression Member Posts-part 2.

 18-A Review of portal frames.

-Review of portal frame part-2
+Review of portal frame-Find internal forces.

-19-Modification to alignment chart unbraced frame.
+19-Modification to the alignment chart of the unbraced frame.

 Alignment chart modifications for the unbraced frame.